A computational medical XR discipline: The current need for CMXR

-The example of aerospace and aviation, which is similar in regulatory complexity as the healthcare industry, testifies to the unique benefits of simulation-based training.
-Pilots must undergo mandatory simulation training for several types of aircrafts from various aviation authorities worldwide and this has led to increased safety in aviation worldwide.
-Several mandates for simulation-based training have also been put forward in medicine, and it is only a matter of time till VR simulation education labs for training and competency assessment will be mandatory on a worldwide basis as well.
+The unique benefits of simulation-based training in environments with multiple and complex regulations, as the healthcare industry, are already testified by aerospace and aviation case.
+In such cases pilots must undergo mandatory simulation training for several types of aircrafts from various aviation authorities worldwide, which facilitates increased safety in aviation worldwide.
+Several mandates for simulation-based training have also been put forward in medicine, and it is only a matter of time till XR simulation education labs for training and competency assessment will be mandatory on a worldwide basis as well.
 Medical education will be significantly boosted via experiential learning, since learning by doing has proved to be much more effective than the traditional master-apprentice model and the “see one, do one, teach one” concept.

+The XR-ification process of the main medical procedures may be accelerated by leveraging new software platforms and simulation-training authoring tools \cite{Just2003, Zikas2020VRpatterns}, specifically tailored for medical XR training.
+These computational tools will allow rapid prototyping of medical XR training, as part of the “Medical XR” fields \cite{medicalXRtaxonomy} with special focus on computational medical education, preoperative planning and real-time operative navigation, therapy and rehabilitation under a new, holistic integrated computational XR systems approach (figure \ref{fig:CMXR_OVERVIEW}).